Scroll Top

 While the automatic stay provides significant protection to debtors, there are exceptions.

-It’s important to note that the automatic stay is not a permanent shield, and creditors may seek permission from the bankruptcy court to lift the stay in specific circumstances.
-Additionally, the automatic stay’s duration can vary depending on the type of bankruptcy and the debtor’s history of bankruptcy filings.
+Certain types of actions, such as criminal proceedings, certain family law matters, and some tax-related actions, may not be halted by the automatic stay.
+Additionally, secured creditors may seek relief from the stay to repossess collateral if the debtor is not making payments.
+It's important to note that the automatic stay is not a permanent shield, and creditors may seek permission from the bankruptcy court to lift the stay in specific circumstances.
+Additionally, the automatic stay's duration can vary depending on the type of bankruptcy and the debtor's history of bankruptcy filings.

 What Happens if Creditor Violates Automatic Stay?

+If a creditor violates the automatic stay in bankruptcy, it is considered a serious matter, and there are consequences for such actions.
+The automatic stay is a fundamental protection provided to debtors during bankruptcy proceedings, and violating it can result in penalties for the creditor.
 Creditors are generally aware of the automatic stay and the consequences of violating it, but mistakes or intentional actions may still occur.
 Debtors who believe that a creditor has violated the automatic stay should promptly inform their bankruptcy attorney.
 The attorney can then take appropriate legal action, such as filing a motion for sanctions or seeking other remedies from the bankruptcy court.
+It's important for both debtors and creditors to fully understand their rights and responsibilities in the bankruptcy process.
+Legal advice from a qualified bankruptcy attorney is crucial for navigating the complexities of bankruptcy law and ensuring compliance with court orders.
+Each situation is unique.
+For a personalized review of your situation, call David A. Arietta at (925) 472-8000.